https://www.instagram.com/shonna_pryor/

 EDUCATION

-2016—The New School, Master of Science in Media Management, Arts Programming, Production and Development (NY, NY)
+2016—The New School, MS Media Management, Arts Programming and Development (NY, NY)

-2012—School of the Art Institute of Chicago, Master of Fine Arts in Studio Painting and Drawing (Chicago, IL)
+2012—School of the Art Institute of Chicago, Master of Fine Arts Painting & Drawing, Fashion minor (Chicago, IL)

-2002—College for Creative Studies, BFA in Fiber and Materials Studies (Detroit, MI)
+2002—College for Creative Studies, BFA Fiber/Materials Studies (Detroit, MI)

 PROFESSIONAL

-Visual Arts Educator, School of the Art Institute of Chicago—2012-present
+Visual Arts Educator (Painting, Fashion, Concepts) and Undergraduate Admissions Review Staff 2012-present, School of the Art Institute of Chicago

-Undergraduate Admissions Portfolio Reviewer, School of the Art Institute of Chicago—2023-present
+Undergraduate Fashion Merit Scholarship Judge 2024, 2025 School of the Art Institute of Chicago Fashion Design Program

 AWARDS

-Arts/Entertainment Programing Program/Special Series (Art & Design in Chicago)
+2019 National Academy of Television Arts & Sciences, Midwest Emmy Award— Arts/Entertainment Programing—Program/Special Series (Art & Design in Chicago)

-2017 - (finalist) Knight Visiting Neiman Fellowship Award, Harvard University, Cambridge, MA
+2017 (Shortlist) Knight Visiting Nieman Fellowship, Harvard University, Cambridge, MA

-2016 - Judy and John McCarter Fellowship, WTTW Chicago Public Television
+2016 Judy and John McCarter Fellowship Award, WTTW Chicago Public Broadcast

 2023